-Whilst Voss’ win percentage is incredible, it must be factored in that Bartlett’s wins came over 16 years in which the Tigers were up and down and also ran into successful teams such as Hawthorn and North Melbourne through the mid to late 70s, and Carlton in the late 70s and early 80s.
+Whilst both Bartlett’s and Voss’ win percentages are incredible, it must be factored in that Bartlett’s finals wins came over 16 years in which the Tigers were up and down and also ran into successful teams such as Hawthorn and North Melbourne through the mid to late 70s, and Carlton in the late 70s and early 80s.
 He played 27 finals in that period where there was only a final four.
 In some years, you’d play a Semi and the Grand Final, and that’d be it.
 There were no “easy” finals, as such.

 So who is the best finals player of all time and where does Dustin Martin fit?
 We could point to stats all day and we’d end up proving something different for each candidate.
 It will always come down to a matter of opinion.

-As it stands, at 28 years of age, Dustin Martin may not be finished adding to his finals legacy just yet.
-The Tigers, all things going well, will head back to September in 2020 and that is where Dusty shines brightest.
-How would a third Norm Smith see him assessed?
+As it stands, at 29 years of age, Dustin Martin may not be finished adding to his finals legacy just yet.
+The Tigers have the chance to enter the conversation as greatest team of the modern era against Geelong.
+How would a third Norm Smith see Martin assessed?
 Does it automatically propel him to the top of the heap?

-However, until then KB is the man when it comes to great finals performers – they don’t build statues of blokes at the ‘G for nothing, y’know?.
+However, until then, I reckon KB is the man when it comes to great finals performers – they don’t build statues of blokes at the ‘G for nothing, y’know?